yuvazu/Tk_ABRs/README.md

-All mfiles  plots the selected ABR for tK subjects for all frequencies tested and  amplitudes.
-This plot is used later to determine by visual inspection by two independent observers the ABR threshold.
+All mfiles named Plot_Selected_ABR_tk*.m --> plot the selected ABR for subjects: 98, 99,102,105, for all frequencies and relevant amplitudes tested.
-ABR threshold is the amplitude at which you can see a response to the stimulation.
+This plots were used later to determine by visual inspection by two independent observers the ABR threshold.
+The ABR threshold was determined as the amplitude at which you can see a  minimal response to the stimulation.

-Plot_ABR_Tk99_2550 Hz --> plots the raw ABR traces for freq=2550Hz, and is related to Figure 4B.
+Plot_ABR_Tk99_2550 Hz --> plots the raw ABR traces for frequency 2550Hz, and is related to the traces of Figure 4B.

-Plot_All_Tks_ABRs_InVivo --> plots the ABR thresholds
+Plot_All_Tks_ABRs_InVivo --> plots the ABR thresholds crossvalidated by two independent observers.